vinifmor/bauh/.github/ISSUE_TEMPLATE/bug_report.md

 bauh version:
 O.S: name and version
 Python version:
-bauh installation method: manual / package manager
+Installation method: pip | distro package manager (e.g: pacman)

+P.S: these instructions and the template must be respected, otherwise your issue will be closed.